MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/02-filter-sort.md

     ORDER BY Name OFFSET 10 ROWS FETCH NEXT 10 ROWS ONLY;
     ```

-## Use the ALL and DISTINCT arguments
+## Use the ALL and DISTINCT options

 Often, multiple rows in a table may contain the same values for a given subset of fields.
 For example, a table of products might contain a **Color** field that identifies the color of a given product.
 It's not unreasonable to assume that there may be multiple products of the same color.
 Similarly, the table might contain a **Size** field; and again it's not unreasonable to assume that there may be multiple products of the same size; or even multiple products with the same combination of size and color.